DeividMafra/Angular/README.md

 ## Explanation

-I create an internationalization app to learning:
+I made an internationalization app to learning:

 - How to install Angular/cli;
 	node -v // To check the version and confirm that you have already installed node.js.